asaghafi/EGAIN/README.md

 from EGAIN import EGAIN
 from EGAIN import plot_losses, rounding, rmse_loss
 ```
-Alternatively, you can install EGAIN directly from this github page:
+Alternatively, you can install EGAIN directly from this github page.
+This option works great if you are using google collaboratory.
 ```python
 ## Clone EGAIN
 !git clone https://github.com/asaghafi/EGAIN.git